-Symptoms: Honeydew; leaf scorching; leaf drop; black sooty mold on leaves and fruit.
+Symptoms/Damage: Honeydew; leaf scorching; leaf drop; black sooty mold on leaves and fruit.
 Pear psylla may also transmit a disease called “pear decline” that can slowly kill trees over a number of years.

 Monitoring: Look for psylla adults early in the spring (starting 6 weeks before bloom) by tapping or shaking the branches over a light colored beating tray.